joone/joone.github.io/content/post/rust-animation.md

 After opening the code and creating a crate in Rust crate site, I felt more responsibility even if no one uses my project :-), so I continued to update my project.
-Due to this, in terms of code quality and functionality, the current code is much better than when we first pushed it.
+In terms of code quality and functionality, the current code is much better than when we first pushed it.
 Here are the major features of rust-animation:

 ## Animation with easing functions